‘Male postpartum depression’ might sound a strange thing that happens to other people.

 This sense of inadequacy – underperforming at work, but not being present enough at home – is manifesting as guilt, stress anxiety, and yes, depression.

 [So down you don’t know what to do?
 Want to talk to someone who understands?
-Book a Skype therapist now and get talking.]
+Book an online therapist now and get talking.]

 Male prenatal depression?